 Failing to Get to an Ideal Place

-The idea here is that you might have acquired the proper CPR training.
+The idea here is that you might have acquired the proper hands only CPR training.
 However, you might forget to put the victim on a flat surface or hard ground.
 You have to set yourself up properly before you start the compressions.
 You should always remember to use the three C’s — Check, Call, and Care before you start.
 Checking is vital for selecting the best site or ground to use in conducting CPR.
 The call is for emergency services like 911.
 You should always remember to call for help from experts before proceeding with compressions.
 Care is CPR itself.
 It defines the whole process of compression plus other first aid techniques that you will apply in an attempt to save a life.
 CPR involves a lot of physical procedures.
 It, therefore, requires a flat surface for it to be conducted.
 Determining such a surface is a vital thing to do.

 Not Maintaining Straight Arms and Bending the Elbows